danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Shape of Unn](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/28.png?raw=true)

-Adds a 50% chance for healing to be doubled.
+25% chance of healing 2 masks instead of 1.

 Glorified by completing the Pantheon of the Artist with CHARMS bound.